Measurement Without Theory, Once Again

-Bailey and Collins (forth.) argue that Greenwood, Seshadri and Vandenbroucke (2005)'s hypothesis that the baby boom was partly due to a burst of productivity in the household sector is not supported by evidence.
-This conclusion is based upon regression results showing that appliance ownership is negatively correlated with fertility.
+Bailey and Collins (2011) argue that Greenwood, Seshadri, and Vandenbroucke's (2005) hypothesis that the baby boom was partly due to a burst of productivity in the household sector is not supported by evidence.
+This conclusion is based on regression results showing that appliance ownership is negatively correlated with fertility.
 They also argue that the Amish, who limit the use of modern technology, had a baby boom.
-First, it is demonstrated that a negative correlation between appliance ownership and fertility can arise naturally in Greenwood et al.'s model.
-Second, evidence is presented casting doubt upon the presumed technological phobia of the Amish.
+First, it is demonstrated that a negative correlation between appliance ownership and fertility can arise naturally in Greenwood, Seshadri, and Vandenbroucke's model.
+Second, evidence is presented casting doubt on the presumed technology phobia of the Amish.

-Keywords: Amish, Appliances, Baby Boom, Bailey and Collins, Fertility, Model Laboratory, Monte Carlo Simulations, Regressions
+Keywords: Amish, Appliances, Baby Boom, Bailey and Collins (2011), Fertility, Indirect Inference, Minimum Distance Estimation, Regressions